wlvpn/ConsumerVPN-Android-v3/README.md

 2. auth_suffix - Suffix of the account, normally used for VPN authentication (if no auth_suffix was provided, use account_name).
 3. api_key - Key that grants access to the specific account.
 4. ip_geo_url - URL for the IPGeo endpoint associated with the account.

+### Package Cloud keys setup

+To download the necessary dependencies for compiling the app, you need to set up the Package Cloud keys.

+1. Open the [gradle.properties](gradle.properties) file located in the root of the project.
+2. Add a new property named `packagecloud_vpn_token` and set it to the provided key.
+3. Alternatively, uncomment the existing property and assign the key.
+4. Sync the project.
+You should now be able to download the dependencies.

 ### Customizable URLs
 The client must provide